Excess-Risk of Distributed Stochastic Learners: Proof of Theorem

-We observe that the equations for the asymptotic expected excess-risk for the diffusion and consensus strategies are identical except for the most inner summation.
-When $D_{kk}=1$, the summands inside the first sum are identical.
-In fact, this slight difference is the key to the performance difference between the two algorithms.
-In order to show that the expected excess-risk of diffusion networks is always below that of the consensus strategy, we will compare each term in the sum to show that each term the expected excess-risk in the consensus strategy is \emph{lower-bounded} by an upper-bound on the excess-risk of diffusion networks.
-To see this, we utilize Lemma \ref{lem:i^{-2}} to bound the above finite sum (for $D_{kk} < 1$, which occurs for all eigenvalues except $D_{1,1}$ when $A$ is primitive):
+By comparing \eqref{eq:ER_diff} and \eqref{eq:ER_cons}, we observe that the equations for the asymptotic expected excess-risk for the diffusion and consensus strategies are identical except for the most inner summation.
+When $D_{kk}=1$, the summands inside the most inner terms are identical.
+In fact, this variation is the key to the performance difference between the two algorithms.
+Using Lemma \ref{lem:i^{-2}} (Appendix \ref{app:lemmas}) with $b=0$, we can obtain the following \textit{upper}-bound for the inner summation of the diffusion strategy for any $D_{kk} < 1$: